The IAM Strong Foundation

 LYT aims to make a small difference out of great love and commitment by challenging injustice wherever it’s found, educating via advocacy, campaigning for human rights, and raising issues that have been forgotten or ignored via fundraising initiatives.
 LYT partners with advocates for change, helping to provide a choice and a chance.

 The organization was founded by singer/songwriter Martyn Joseph, combining his musical career and his years of humanitarian work.
 He is a force for good and Let Yourself pulls together the threads of this humanitarian work into a Trust, to help those in need through music.
 Eyes for the hidden, a voice for the unheard.

 We hope you will visit the Let Yourself Trust website to learn more about the phenomenal work this organization is doing: http://letyourself.net .

 Click here for details on an upcoming performance by Martyn Joseph on Friday April 7th at Hale Reservation in Westwood, MA, with proceeds to benefit the IAM Strong Foundation.

-Spring Grant cycle open
+Spring Grant Cycle Deadline